 What is Allegra, The New Bvlgari Perfume Line?

 Launched in January 2021, Allegra is composed of 5 fragrances and 5 magnifying scents.
 They are supposed to embody 5 moments and 5 emotions inspired by an Italian escape.
 For instance, Rock’N’Rome shares the sensoriality of an Italian “aperitivo” in Roma while drinking a Spritz with zesty notes.
-In a word, you can feel emotions and travel only only thanks to a fragrance.
+In a word, you can feel emotions and travel only thanks to a fragrance.
 And not any fragrance… You have the possibility to create your own fragrance as unique and bold.

 For their communication strategy, Bvlgari insists on the “let go”.
-You have the ability to reveal your true self and being even more beautiful by just being you.
+You have the ability to reveal your true self and be even more beautiful by just being you.
 They launched the hashtag #MagnifyForMore to gather a community on social media.
 Users mainly post the hashtag on Instagram and start to post it on Little Red Book and Weibo.

 Chinese Taste for Personalization and Customization

 In China, the perfume market is driven by Millennials.
 This segment of the population is more open-minded but more individualist compared to older generations in China.
 They are always looking for the latest editions and latest trends to differentiate themselves.
 It clearly explains why fragrance used to be less attractive for Chinese – because everyone wears the same.
 The most popular international fragrances from Dior or Yves Saint Laurent have then a specific name among Chinese youth: the “street scents”.
 They want perfumes that are both unique and original.